We invite all to walk with us on this journey.

 St. David’s also supports the Harmony Ministries LaSalle School in Haiti.

 The school was built next to the new church in a remote mountain “voodoo” village where there were no educational opportunities until now.
 They are in need of books, school supplies, uniforms, and much more.
 There is much we can provide besides prayers for these precious children so that they may excel.
 If you are interested, but want more information about Haiti, Harmony Ministries or the LaSalle school, please e-mail Betsy Mihan.
 Betsy has had a relationship with Harmony Ministries for over 25 years and has personally been on medical missions there seven times.
-Betsy may be reached via email at firstname.lastname@example.org
+Betsy may be reached via email by clicking here.

 On the 4th Tuesday of every month from 10:30 until noon, the Outreach Committee distributes food boxes to local seniors, as part of a federally funded commodity food program.
 Each eligible senior receives a box filled with 30 pounds of mostly non-perishable food items, including juices, canned fruits and vegetables, pasta, rice, oats, nonfat dry milk, peanut butter and cheese.